MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 > [!IMPORTANT]
 > The following statement is subject to change.
 >
+> Bug fixes and product enhacements are always added to the latest version.
+For product releases up to 6 months from the latest release, only security issues are supported.
-> We offer full support for all Power Automate for desktop product versions released within a year from the latest public product release.
-For product releases prior to a year back from the latest release, only issues of severity level **Critical** and **Severity A** are supported.
-Product fixes are always added to the latest version.
+We offer support for all Power Automate for desktop product versions released within a year from the latest public product release.
->
->To find more information about severity levels, go to [Support overview](/power-platform/admin/support-overview#what-is-initial-response-time-and-how-quickly-can-i-expect-to-hear-back-from-someone-after-submitting-my-support-request).
-To see the currently supported releases, go to [Released versions for Power Automate for desktop](/power-platform/released-versions/power-automate-desktop).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]